La Michilía Biosphere Reserve

 La Michilía Biosphere Reserve is a protected area in northwestern Mexico.
-It is located in the Sierra Madre Occidental range in southern Durango state.
+It is located in the Sierra Madre Occidental range in the south of the state of Durango.

 Geography

 The reserve covers an area of 350 km2.
 The reserve spans two ranges, the Sierra Michis and the Sierra Urica, which are part of the Sierra Madre Occidental.
 Between the two sierras is a landscape of hills and plateaus, threaded through by valleys and canyons.
 The valley of the San Pedro Mezquital River lies west of the reserve, and the Mexican Plateau to the north and east.
 The reserve adjoins the Cuenca Alimentadora del Distrito Nacional de Riego 043 Estado de Nayarit on the northwest and southwest.